jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

       answer: "<p>Usually a hybrid prosthesis of metal-acrylic or metal-porcelain.</p>\n"
     - question: Are they only used to fix complete dentures; that is, when all teeth are missing?
-      answer: "<p>Yes in the past, since it was a procedure designed for this purpose, with 4 implants in total, 2 on each side of the upper jaw.
+      answer: "<p>Yes in the past, since it was a procedure designed for this purpose;
+        with 4 implants in total, 2 on each side of the upper jaw.
 However, at present modifications of the original technique are applied that allow the Zygomatic or Pterygoid Implant to be placed in a suitable position and compatible with